kubernetes-retired/kubefed/charts/kubefed/README.md

-If your Kubernetes cluster has RBAC enabled, it will be necessary to ensure that helm is deployed with a service account with the permissions necessary to deploy federation:
+If your Kubernetes cluster has RBAC enabled, it will be necessary to ensure that helm is deployed with a service account with the permissions necessary to deploy KubeFed:

 ```bash
 $ cat << EOF | kubectl apply -f -